 - Single point quick detach sling

-The M4 style adjustable stock and combat grip make wielding it a breeze too.
-Fully controllable and easily aimed, the ghost ring sights give an excellent sight picture:
+The M4 style adjustable stock and combat grip make shouldering and controlling it a breeze too.
+Totally controllable and easily aimed, the ghost ring sights give an excellent sight picture:

 It was no light weight though, loaded down like that.
 It must have weighed about 10 or 12 pounds.
 That doesn’t sound like much when you think about weight, but trust me, for a gun that’s pretty heavy.
 I didn’t mind though, the weight helped keep it under control.